Alcohol and Health

 a) Weight: Given similar amounts of alcohol consumed, smaller people get more intoxicated than bigger people.
 Larger people have more water and more blood in their system and it takes larger quantities to produce the same effect than in smaller people.

-b) Gender: Women are affected by alcohol more so than men.
-Size, estrogen, alcohol metabolism and water content all contribute to differences based on gender.
+b) Biological sex: Women are affected by alcohol more so than men.
+Size, estrogen, alcohol metabolism and water content all contribute to differences based on sex.

 c) Quantity: Obviously, how much alcohol one drinks affects how they respond.
 Knowing what constitutes a standard drink is important when drinking responsibly.